 Praise Your Kids

 Here’s what I know.
-When all we give out to our kids are the things that are lacking, we are going to get more of the same in return.
+When all we give out to our kids are the things that are lacking, we will get more of the same in return.
 When we find the right things, find the positive, and show them that they have greatness in them and that they are great kids, they will, in return, give you more of the same in return.
-I hope that you will take this next week and make a pact with your family to shine a light on the good that everyone is doing and minimize the mistakes and difficulties.
+I hope you take this next week and make a pact with your family to shine a light on the good that everyone is doing and minimize the mistakes and difficulties.

 Yours for Better Parenting,